ad4mh07/6-DoF-Flight-Sim/README.md

 ## 6: Author and References
-Written by Adam Hancock — Mathematics undergraduate, University of Bath.
+Written by Adam Hancock: Mathematics undergraduate, University of Bath.
 Built as a self-study project applying real analysis, linear algebra, and numerical methods to rigid-body flight dynamics.

 Disclaimer: AI (Claude) was used for consultancy and bug fixing.

-References: Ben Dickinson, Learn Guidance and Control (YouTube / Patreon tutorial series) — the primary reference this project follows Standard 6-DoF flat-earth formulation as used in classical flight dynamics texts (e.g. Stevens & Lewis, Aircraft Control and Simulation)
+References: Ben Dickinson, Learn Guidance and Control (YouTube / Patreon tutorial series)
+ - the primary reference this project follows Standard 6-DoF flat-earth formulation as used in classical flight dynamics texts (e.g. Stevens & Lewis, Aircraft Control and Simulation)

 ## 7: Limitations & improvements
 There are some limitations / improvements to be made.
 Namely, the integrator could be improved to one with an adaptive step size, like RK44.
 Some minor elements of the physics have not been included, specifically external moments, aerodynamic forces and a lift/drag/side-force aerodynamic model (stability derivatives).
 For the first two, these can easily be added in, as they are currently just initialised as 0.